liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/dev-studio/04-installing-a-server-in-dev-studio.markdown

     environment, select *Finish*.
 If you selected an existing server, your server installation is finished; you can skip steps 3-5.

 3. Enter a name for your server.
-This is the name for the @product@ runtime configuration used by Dev Studio.
+This is the name for the @sharepoint@ runtime configuration used by Dev Studio.
 This is not the display name used in the Servers tab.

-4. Browse to the installation folder of the @product@ bundle.
+4. Browse to the installation folder of the @sharepoint@ bundle.
 For example, `C:\liferay-ce-portal-7.2.0-m2\tomcat-9.0.10`.

     ![Figure 2: Specify the installation folder of the bundle.](../../../images/specify-bundle-directory.png)